Can tech save the world?

 Join us on a journey through the most beautiful Swiss landscapes and discover some of the enterprising businesses finding innovative solutions to make our lives decidedly more sustainable.

-For our first edition, we would like to proudly introduce some innovative and intrepid Swiss cleantech pioneers.
+For this edition, we would like to proudly introduce some innovative and intrepid Swiss cleantech pioneers.

 RAPHAËL DOMJAN